About Representative Richard Peña Raymond

 Richard Peña Raymond is the State Representative for the 42nd District in Texas.

-Representative Raymond was born in Alice, Texas and raised in Benavides Texas.
+Representative Raymond was born in Alice, Texas and raised in Benavides, Texas.
 He became involved in politics at a very young age fighting political corruption in his home county of Duval.
-Before being elected to the Texas Legislature, he worked for United States Senators Lloyd Bentsen from Texas and Paul Simon from Illinois. what kinds of things did you do?
-Just a general idea like: you researched bills, etc. He further gained experience in Texas government working for Texas Land Commissioner Garry Mauro and Texas Railroad Commissioner Bob Krueger.
+Before being elected to the Texas Legislature, he worked for United States Senators Lloyd Bentsen from Texas and Paul Simon from Illinois.
+He gained further experience in Texas government working for Texas Land Commissioner Garry Mauro and Texas Railroad Commissioner Bob Krueger.

-In 1992, Raymond first ran for and was elected to the Texas House of Representatives, to represent seven rural South Texas counties what district was this?.
+In 1992, Rep. Raymond first ran for and was elected to the Texas House of Representatives, to represent seven rural South Texas counties.

-After serving in the Texas House for 6 years, he then ran for Texas Land Commissioner.
-Two years later, Raymond was again elected to the Texas House of Representatives, this time by the voters of Laredo, Texas and has continuously served in the House since.
+After serving in the Texas House for 6 years, he ran for Texas Land Commissioner.
+Two years later, Raymond was again elected to the Texas House of Representatives, this time by the voters of Laredo and has continuously served in the House since.

-Representative Raymond has authored and passed many bills during his career regarding job creation, higher education, transportation, health care and public safety.
-He authored and helped pass the bill that placed the words “In God We Trust” in the Texas House of Representatives Chamber and on Texas License plates.
-Didn’t this also put those words on the house floor somewhere?
+Representative Raymond has authored and passed many bills during his career regarding public safety, lower property taxes, job creation, higher and public education, transportation and health care.
+He authored and passed the law that placed the words “In God We Trust” in the Texas House of Representatives Chamber and on Texas License plates.

 Representative Raymond received a Bachelor’s of Arts from the University of Texas at Austin and his Juris Doctor from the University of Texas School of Law.
-He is married to Michelle Gould-Raymond and they have three children.
 He is a lifelong and die hard Dallas Cowboys and Texas Longhorns fan!